Download Printable Version (PDF - 196 KB)

-The Children's Bureau—together with its information service, Child Welfare Information Gateway, the National Resource Center for Permanency and Family Connections, the National Resource Center for Youth Development, Voice for Adoption, and the National Association of State Foster Care Managers—supports National Foster Care Month through a website for child welfare professionals on Child Welfare Information Gateway.
+The Children's Bureau—together with its information service, Child Welfare Information Gateway; the National Resource Center for Permanency and Family Connections; the National Resource Center for Youth Development; Voice for Adoption; the National Association of State Foster Care Managers; and the National Foster Parent Association—supports National Foster Care Month through a website on Child Welfare Information Gateway.

 There are a number of tools you can use to help promote National Foster Care Month.
 Check them out: https://www.childwelfare.gov/fostercaremonth/promote/